 Click on the image to open and download the summary report file.

-These should be returned to the MOSBRI contact at the TNA site and are essential to document your stay at the TNA site, thus allowing MOSBRI to pay for your travel and accommodation.
+These should be returned to the MOSBRI contact at the TNA site and are essential to document your TNA (and any visits), thus also allowing MOSBRI to pay for your travel and accommodation.

 Acknowledgement of MOSBRI TNA support.